Isabello/lisk-wiki/proposal.md

 Under the new system, `logic/account.js` and `modules/accounts.js` will be stripped of the following functions:

 `logic/account.js`

 - `Account.prototype.merge`

 No longer needed because balances and other fields can be updated with triggers

 - `Account.prototype.toDB`

-Accounts are no longer made by set
+Accounts are no longer created by set

 - `Account.prototype.set`

 As above

 - `Account.prototype.remove`

 Accounts will be deleted via triggers

 `modules/accounts.js`

 `Accounts.prototype.setAccountAndGet`

-Underlying functions are going away with triggers, obsoleting this code `mergeAccountAndGet`
+Underlying functions are going away with triggers, obsoleting this code

+`mergeAccountAndGet`

 As above

 Additionally, the following tables will be removed:

 - `mem_accounts2u_delegates`

 - `mem_accounts2u_multisignatures`

 The following columns will be removed from mem_accounts relating to uncofirmed states:

 ```
 "u_isDelegate" SMALLINT DEFAULT 0,
 "u_secondSignature" SMALLINT DEFAULT 0,